neurobin/lampi/README.md

 -nu | --no-update           | do not run apt-get update -so | --ssl-only            | configure for https site only -npa | --no-php-myadmin     | no php my admin
+-nfo | --no-info            | do not create info.php
 -nsr | --no-server-restart  | no server restart
 -v | --version              | show version info
 -h | --help                 | show help